Our Team

 Since 2019, Dr Yan has been deeply involved in training teachers in P4C pedagogy and was appointed as a practice mentor at East China Normal University.
 After relocating to the UK, he completed a PGCE programme and obtained Qualified Teacher Status (QTS), further deepening his understanding of British schooling.
 Now based in London, he continues to explore how philosophy and nature-based learning can support children’s thinking, language, and social development in cross-cultural contexts.

-At Inchwise Education, Dr Yan leads on practice design and programme delivery.
+At Inchwise Education, Dr Yan leads curriculum research and practice design, developing the interdisciplinary framework that connects philosophical enquiry, nature-based learning and music across the firm's programmes.
 He sees himself as a translator between vision and reality—someone who helps turn abstract ideas into living, breathing learning experiences.
-His work is grounded in the belief that children grow best not through pressure, but through wonder, dialogue, and relationship.
+His work is grounded in the belief that children grow best not through pressure, but through wonder, dialogue and relationship.